 A:I have a small in home studio for professional head shot portraits, and single to small group portraiture.
-I also shoot on location at parks, wedding venues, and other such public spaces.
-I will also do a lifestyle session in your home.
+I also shoot on location at parks, city locations, and other such public spaces.
+I also do lifestyle sessions in your home.

 Q: I have a family session scheduled, what should we wear?

 A: There are two camps for this answer.
 One says all matching in some way- ie: khaki pants and black shirts, or jeans and white shirts.
 Now there is a new movement that believes that if there is some sort of coordination that is fine- ie: everyone wearing different colors that are in the same family of colors.
 Or a thread of the same color connects everyone's different clothing (one person wears a scarf with several colors, and everyone else wears those colors).
 The only rule is no big patterns or emblems- they are too distracting and take the viewers eye away from the subject of the portrait.

 Q: How long until my images are on your website?

 A: For portrait sessions your digital images will be on the website in about 2 weeks.
-I will notify you if I am running behind due to a busy wedding season.
-For weddings, due to the large number of images that need to be processed and edited, the digital images will be complete about a month after the wedding.
+I will notify you if I am running behind.

 Q: Do you charge travel fees?

 A: For portrait sessions, I do not charge a travel fee for any location within 25 miles of Hamburg NY.
-For weddings, I do not charge a travel fee for any location within 50 miles of Hamburg NY.
-If your portrait session or wedding venue are beyond the 25/50miles, we will discuss a travel fee to compensate me for the amount of travel time and possible need for lodging.
+If your portrait session is beyond the 25 miles, we will discuss a travel fee to compensate me for the amount of travel time and possible need for lodging.

 Q: What forms of payment do you accept?

 A: I accept cash, check, and I now accept credit card via Square (visa, mastercard, american express, and discover)

 Q: Can you describe your photography experience?